Glasgow Corporation Transport No. 22

 By the time Glasgow 22 came into service in 1922, the already long-running Glasgow Standard cars had already undergone two previous upgrades and the original version that it now exemplifies incorporated open balconies with short balcony roofs and vestibules with storm covers on the top of the stairs.
 Its predecessors, dating back to the early 1900s, were essentially open-topped cars with very short canopies.

 During the course of its lifetime, Glasgow 22 (in common with the rest of the fleet) was modified by means of upgrades such as enclosed balconies, upholstered seating, air brakes and high speed motors, from which it has since been partially restored to its original condition.
 The tram was withdrawn from passenger service in 1960 and escaped the normal fate of scrapping by being pressed into service as a depot shunter at Maryhill depot.
 It was acquired for preservation in 1962.

-Glasgow 22 was one of the first cars to operate at Crich once the electricity supply was connected for the first time on 6th June 1964 and, having clocked up 45 years of operational service at Crich and 35,656 miles its service record is exceeded only by Blackpool 40.
+Before its arrival at Crich, Glasgow 22 was restored to its original condition by a unique collaboration between the municipality and a number of tramcar enthusiasts working together at Coplawhill Tram Works.
+This combined effort helped to ensure that 22 was one of the first cars to operate at Crich once the electricity supply was connected for the first time on 6th June 1964.
+It also enabled the car to subsequently clock up 45 years of operational service at Crich and 35,656 miles – a service record that is exceeded only by Blackpool 40.